tek79/node-red-contrib-apple-tv/README.md

 sudo make install
 ```

-If you're having trouble with ed25519, re-install it in the root folder of your node-red.
+If you're having trouble with ed25519, mdns,  re-install it in the root folder of your node-red.

 ### Pairing
 -   Drag ATV input onto the canvas and select 'Add new atv-config...'